Is Your Makeup Real or a Counterfeit? - EMANI

 The Dangers of Counterfeit Cosmetics

 The main source of counterfeit cosmetics is in China.
-These counterfeits are made in non-sterile, non-regulated “labs” that are often completely unsanitary.
-Quality, safe ingredients in the original formulas are often replaced with cheaper alternatives, some of which may be dangerous to your health.
+Question: Non-sterile, non-regulated "labs" that are often completely unsanitary are responsible for producing these counterfeits.
+Quality, safe ingredients in the original formulas are often replace with cheaper alternatives, some of which may be dangerous to your health.

 Many of the counterfeit cosmetics in the docuseries tested positive for animal feces, such as rat droppings and horse urine.
-Superglue, construction clay, and several heavy metals were also found in the fake formulas.
+Superglue, construction clay, and several heavy metals can be find in the fake formulas.
 Exposure to heavy metals like Arsenic can cause headaches, issues with memory, and fertility issues.

 A dermatologist featured in the episode has reported that she saw a drastic increase in several common skin conditions like pink eye, styes, boils, and bacterial infections due to the use of counterfeit cosmetics.